octobercms/docs/3.x/cms/ajax/turbo.md

 ## Disable Routing

-To disable PJAX routing on a specific page, you may trigger a full reload by including the `turbo-visit-control` meta tag in the page's head section.
+To disable PJAX routing on a specific page, you may trigger a full reload by including the `turbo-visit-control` meta tag in the head section of the page.
+This will disable the feature for incoming requests only.

 ```html
 <head>